Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders

 For large values of $V/t_0$, we end up with a spontaneous symmetry-broken (SSB) phase where the $\mathbb{Z}_2$-symmetry corresponding to $\mathcal{P}$ gets spontaneously broken.
-As a result, the relative density $\rho_{\text{rel}} = \overline{\braket{\hat n_{j, +} - \hat n_{j, -}}}$ between two legs becomes non-zero and serves as an order parameter to detect this SSB phase, see Sec.~\ref{sec:subsubsec3}.
-As shown on Fig.~\ref{fig:kt-flow}, the transition from the Gaussian criticality to this SSB phase along $m=0$ line is Berezinskii-Kosterlitz-Thouless (BKT) type.
-This is why the order parameter $\rho_{\text{rel}}$ varies very smoothly along the $m=0$ line, as opposed to the case of $m \neq 0$ (Fig.~\ref{fig:idmrg_orders_cut}) where the transitions from the band insulator phases to the SSB phase are of second order Ising type.
+As a result, the relative density $\rho_{\text{rel}} = \overline{\braket{\hat n_{j, +} - \hat n_{j, -}}}$ between two legs becomes non-zero (see Fig.~\ref{fig:idmrg_orders}(e)) and serves as an order parameter to detect this SSB phase, see Sec.~\ref{sec:subsubsec3}.
+As discussed in Sec.~\ref{sec:m0}, the transition from the Gaussian criticality to this SSB phase along $m=0$ line is Berezinskii-Kosterlitz-Thouless (BKT) type.
+This is why the order parameter $\rho_{\text{rel}}$ varies very smoothly along the $m=0$ line, as opposed to the case of $m \neq 0$ (Fig.~\ref{fig:idmrg_orders_cut}(b)) where the transitions from the band insulator phases to the SSB phase are of second order Ising type.